MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ms.subservice: qdk
 ms.topic: how-to
 no-loc: ['Q#', '$$v', Quantum Development Kit, QIR Adaptive RI, target, targets]
-title: Submit hybrid quantum computing jobs
+title: Run Hybrid Quantum Computing
 uid: microsoft.quantum.hybrid.integrated
 #customer intent: As a quantum programmer, I want to understand integrated hybrid computing.
 ---

-# Submit hybrid quantum computing jobs with adaptive target profile
+# Run hybrid quantum computing jobs with adaptive target profile

 Hybrid computing combines classical and quantum computing processes to solve complex problems.

+In hybrid computing, the classical code controls the execution of quantum operations based on mid-circuit measurements while the physical qubits remain alive.
+You can use common programming techniques, such as nested conditionals, loops, and function calls, in a single quantum program to run complex problems, reducing the number of shots needed.
+With qubit reuse techniques, larger programs can run on machines using a smaller number of qubits.

+This article explains how to submit hybrid jobs to Azure Quantum using the [QIR Adaptive RI](xref:microsoft.quantum.target-profiles) target profile.
+The Adaptive RI target profile offers support for mid-circuit measurements, measurement-based control flow, qubit reset, and classical integer computation.

 ## Prerequisites